Dear Parents/Carers of children in Year 3,

 Please support your child with the following areas of Maths, please remember it is important for children to experience Maths in a real life context i.e. going to the shop and paying for an item or reading bus timetables.

-P.E. kits should be kept in school all week and only taken home at the weekends for washing.
+P.E. kits should be kept in school all week and only taken home at the end of each half term for washing.
 The kit should include blue shorts, a school t-shirt, dark blue tracksuit bottoms (if needed), socks and a pair of plimsolls that fit.
 All should be named clearly, with a permanent laundry marker or sewn in.

 Attendance in school is very important.
 If your child misses a day it often has a knock on effect to future lessons that build on what they have been taught.
 Please avoid taking holidays with your children during term time.
 Please do not keep your child home from school for minor illnesses.
 If they have a cold, cough or sniffle, they should be still sent to school having had some cold relief medication before they arrive.
 We are sensitive to those children who are feeling under the weather and we do look after them.
 Please give your child the best opportunity to achieve.